loandangnt/women-clothing/README.md

 ## Overview
 This project aims to **extract meaning from customer' text reviews** to identify what issues that customers dislike on a particular product.
 Retailers can use the insights to prioritize improvement on the most frequently complaining issues.

-The model produces a probability weights coresponding to each buckets of issues for each negative review text (a negative review text in this analysis is defined as low rating lower than 3 in a scale of 5).
-Out of the **k** buckets of issues extracted from the model, each text will be assigned an issue that have the highest probability weight.
+The model produces a probability weight map coresponding to buckets of issue **for each negative review text** (a negative review text in this analysis is defined as low rating lower than 3 in a scale of 5).
+Out of the **k buckets** of issues extracted from the model, each text will be assigned an *issue* that have the **highest probability weight**.

-I use topic modeling techniques using Latent Dirichlet Analysis LDA.
-Ultimately, validating unsupervising model is extreme difficult, especially in the NLP.
+I run 2 most popular used topic modeling algorithm and choose Latent Dirichlet Allocation (LDA) as the best quality model for this analysis.
+Ultimately, validating unsupervising model is extreme difficult, especially in NLP.
 Current evaluations of topical quality rely heavily on experts eaminations, i.e. human eyes validation involved.
 Based on human reading and validation, this model achieved 57% accuracy, and 77% accuracy on 90% percentile of probability weight.
-This performance is due to the model's inability to 'understand' the ironicallity and different style of different customers, and such a narrow subjects of this dataset, making it challenging to avoid topical overlap.
+This performance is due to the model's inability to 'understand' the ironicallity and different style of languege expression of different customers, as well as such a narrow subject of this dataset, making it challenging to avoid topical overlapping.

-Further improvement areas includes a significant amount of revision: modifying the vocabulary to include acronyms and multi-word phrases, removing nonsensical topics, conducting parameter search, and comparing with other models.
+Further improvement areas includes a significant amount of revision: modifying the vocabulary to include negation forms, acronyms and multi-word phrases, reducing topical overlapping, removing nonsensical topics, conducting parameter search, and comparing with other techniques.

 ### Business Questions
 There are many possible exploratory text analysis, supervised and unsupervised model techiniques on this dataset.
 Some business questions in scope of this analysis are:

 1. Based on review and rating, what do customers like and dislike about a clothing item?
 Solutions: descriptive statistics.

-2. Are there any difference between **category** and **department**?
+2. Regarding the above preferences, are there any difference between **category** and **department**?
 Solutions: Bag of words, Wordcloud visualization.

 3. How to **prioritize which issue for improvement** for a clothing item?